dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   dland_file = "MET_BASE/tc_data/dland_global_tenth_degree.nc";
   version    = "V9.0";

-The configuration options listed above are common to many MET tools and are described in :ref:`Data I/O MET Configuration File Options<Data IO MET Configuration File Options>`.
+The configuration options listed above are common to many MET tools and are described in :ref:`Data IO MET Configuration File Options`.
 Note that TC-Gen writes output for 2x2 contingency tables to the **FHO, CTC**, and **CTS** line types.

 tc_gen output
 ~~~~~~~~~~~~~